cristianvasquez/obsidian-lab-py/README.md

 And you want to see if it's helpful in Obsidian.

+Then you can:

-One way is to expose your script with this, and consume it using the [obsidian lab](https://github.com/cristianvasquez/obsidian-lab) plugin.
+1. Expose your script with this app
+2. Try it out with the [obsidian lab](https://github.com/cristianvasquez/obsidian-lab) plugin.

 ## To install